 How often should a litter box be scooped?

-Ideally, poop should be removed as soon as it is deposited by your cat, however, we do realize that this isn’t always possible.
-Litter boxes should be checked, and any waste scooped twice daily to keep them clean and appealing for your kitty.
+Ideally, poop should be removed as soon as it is deposited by your cat.
+However, we do realize that this isn’t always possible.
+Litter boxes should be checked, and any waste scooped twice daily to keep them clean and appealing for your cat.

 What happens if you don’t change cat litter?

 Cats are very clean creatures and don’t appreciate having to stand in a dirty litter box to do their business.
 If you don’t keep their litter box clean, then you might find that they choose somewhere else in the house to toilet (e.g., your bed, the bath, laundry basket, or a plant pot).